ARM-software/psa-api/doc/crypto/api/ops/pake.rst

                 Following key confirmation, the PAKE algorithm provides a cryptographic guarantee that the peer used the same password and identity inputs, and has computed the identical shared secret key.

-                Since the peer is not authenticated, no action should be taken that assumes that the peer is who it claims to be.
-                For example, do not access restricted resources on the peer's behalf until an explicit authentication has succeeded.

                 .. note::
                     Some PAKE algorithms do not include any key-confirmation steps.